To combat a coronavirus epidemic, the following should be considered and done:

 - As we learned with SARS-CoV-2, we cannot expect to block off or isolate the pandemic in its country of origin.
 One should never assume that it has not spread abroad already.
 Once a pandemic has started abroad, containment procedures should be started in your local area to be on the safe side.

-- People should not obsess over coronavifus at the expense of other medical issues.
-The epidemic or other public health crisis could come from any number of sources.
-By focusing on local preparedness and decentralized responses, this is a robust plan enough that will prove useful before and during the spread of this kind.
+- People should not obsess over coronavirus at the expense of other medical issues.
+An epidemic or other public health crisis could come from any number of sources.
+By focusing on local preparedness and decentralized responses will prove useful before and during the spread of this kind.